thegridelectric/gridworks/docs/atn-scada-contracts.md

  - Participates in electricity markets
  - Optimizes energy costs
  - Responsible for Service Level Agreement except in edge cases
- - Holds trading rights granted by homeowner
+ - Holds trading rights granted by owner of the heating system (`TaTradingRights`, the Algorand NFT)
  - Issues dispatch contracts to SCADA

 **SCADA**